 Despite not having an enormous amount of screen-time, the creatures within ‘A Quiet Place’ are also quite memorable.
 As from even their first appearance, the film’s monsters are always both incredibly menacing and enthralling.
 This is not only due to the tense atmosphere they create whenever on-screen however, but also due to their other-worldly design, which actually shares many similarities to the inside of a human ear, which is obviously very suitable for creatures that hunt only by sound.
 Interestingly, the film’s director John Krasinski actually portrayed some of the creatures himself whilst on-set through motion-capture, if only for a few scenes.

-Overall, ‘A Quiet Place’ is one of my favourite films of 2018, as the film manages to take its audience through a tense yet still emotional story of parents attempting to protect their children in a newly dangerous world, all whilst featuring some visually pleasing cinematography and scenes brimming with tension whenever it can.
-The film even manages to contain a decent character-arc for a few of the family members, propelling the film even further forward over you’re standard horror flick, and although there is a bit of an overreliance on jump-scares, as well as the odd narrative-nitpick that stops the film from being flawless, ‘A Quiet Place’ is still an excellent choice for anyone looking for a gateway into this genre, and is certainly worth an 8/10.
+To conclude, ‘A Quiet Place’ is surely one of my favourite films of 2018, as the film manages to take its audience through a tense yet still emotional story of parents attempting to protect their children in a newly dangerous world, all whilst featuring some visually pleasing cinematography and scenes brimming with tension whenever it can.
+The film even manages to contain a decent character-arc for a few of the family members, propelling the film even further forward over you’re standard horror flick, and although there is a bit of an overreliance on jump-scares, as well as the odd narrative-nitpick that stops the film from being flawless, ‘A Quiet Place’ is still an excellent choice for anyone looking for a gateway into this genre.
+Final Rating: 8/10.